mheap/nexmo-developer/_tutorials/en/sms-api/create-send-sms-model.md

 # Create Send SMS Model

 We are going to to be following the typical MVC pattern, so we'll start with the 'M' which stands for Model.
-In visual studio add a new file to the `Models` folder called `SmsModel.cs`.
-Add a using statement for `System.ComponentModel.DataAnnotations` to the top of this file and add the following code to it:
+In Visual Studio add a new file to the `Models` folder called `SmsModel.cs`.
+Insert a `using` statement for `System.ComponentModel.DataAnnotations` at the top of this file and add the following code to it:

 ```csharp
 [Required(ErrorMessage = "To Number Required", AllowEmptyStrings = false)]